johnojetunde/magazine-publication/README.md

 Magazine-Publication

 **Build and Run**
-1. To run, build into a jar
+1. build into a jar using your IDE
-2. navigate to the target folder
-3. type in the following command and run: `java -jar magazine-publication-0.0.1-SNAPSHOT.jar`
+2. Run the app or navigate to the target folder and execute the following command `java -jar magazine-publication-0.0.1-SNAPSHOT.jar`